Construction

 • Develop relationships with suppliers that consistently deliver materials on time and in good shape.

 For more insight into market trends, construction stakeholders should chat with their most trusted suppliers about vulnerabilities in the supply chain.
 Chances are your vendors know what other construction companies are ordering and how supply and demand for certain products may fluctuate over the next while.
-These insights can help you secure products that may later become difficult to procure or even allow you to purchase them at a lower rate before demand and price surges.
+These insights can help you secure products that may later become difficult to stock or even allow you to purchase them at a lower rate before demand surges.

 Demand forecasting best practices include: